Mycena galericulata: Description

-Most sources list the species as inedible, with a "mildly rancid" smell, and with a taste ranging from rancid to farinaceous.
-An older source considers them edible when "stewed gently in their own juice and then seasoned with salt, pepper and butter."
-Another says "unknown, but not recommended".
-At any rate, the species falls into the general category of brownish Mycenas that are generally unappetizing as food due to their small-medium size and delicate consistency.

 Similar species

 All lookalikes are smaller than this one, although ranging in colours and odours.

 The winter bonnet (M. tintinnabulum) is a northern European species that is much smaller (cap diameter up to 2.6 cm across) and has a brown cap, and has ragged hairs at the base.
 It generally appears in late autumn to early winter on the stumps of deciduous trees, especially beech.
-It has pip-shaped spores that are smaller than M. galericulata, around 4.5–5.5 by 2.5–2.8 µm.
+It has pip-shaped spores that are smaller than M. galericulata, around 4.5–5.5 by 2.5–2.8 μm.
 M. maculata develops pink stains on its gills as it matures; its spores are 7–9 by 4–5 μm.
 Another similar species is M. inclinata, which can be distinguished by gills bearing reddish spots, which may become entirely red with age.
 It also has whitish, slender, threadlike flecks on the stalk.
 M. parabolica is thinner, and more fragile.
 Another Mycena that grows in clusters on decaying hardwoods is M. haematopus, but this species has a vinaceous-brown cap with a scalloped margin, and a stem that bleeds reddish-brown juice when injured.
 M. excisa closely resembles M. galericulata, but can be distinguished microscopically by the presence of both smooth and roughened cystidia (bearing finger-like projections).